 Sukhothai Historical Park

 Chiang Mai is where Loy Krathong meets Yi Peng, a lantern festival celebrated alongside Loy Krathong.
 As the largest city in northern Thailand, Chai Mai is known for its flying lanterns rather than its floating offerings.
-People who visit Chiang Mai during the few days of the festival can also enjoy some of the city's most incredible parades, firework display and traditional art performances in public places.
+People who visit Chiang Mai during the few days of the festival can also enjoy some of the city's most incredible parades, firework displays, and traditional art performances in public places.

 Sky lanterns in the street of Chiang Mai